zubearc/insight-agent/src/llm/s2PromptSocial.md

   ]
 }
 ```
-or if the prompt was like "Posts on /r/nyc about about events", you'd output:
+as it's common knowledge that @elonmusk is his Twitter handle.
+Or if the prompt was like "Posts on /r/nyc about about events", you'd output:
 ```json
 {
   "queries": [